Mike the Boilerman -

 The Potterton Kingfisher boiler started life as a simple and basic floor standing boiler.
-Despite most boilers being wall-hung by the 1980s/1990s there was still a rump of demand for an old style boiler standing on the floor to connect into a vertical chimney, or have the newfangled type of flue which passes horizontally to outside through the wall.
+Despite most boilers being wall-hung by the 1980s/1990s there was still a rump of demand for an old style boiler standing on the floor to connect into a vertical chimney, or have that newfangled type of flue which passes horizontally to outside through the wall.

 The Kingfisher 2 was the next model launched but was just a facelift version and virtually identical inside, and technically.
 Both very basic boilers.
 A cast iron heat exchanger is heated by a gas burner in the base of the boiler.
 The gas is lit by a permanent pilot light, and turned on and off to control the boiler temperature by a thermostat with a sensor inside the heat exchanger.
 The ‘multi-function gas valve’ supervises the pilot flame using a thermocouple, turns the gas on and off to the main burner, and regulates the gas pressure to the burner.
 The gas pressure is adjustable to allow the heat output of the boiler to be set to suit the heat load connected to the boiler.
 A really basic, ultra-reliable and easy-to-maintain boiler.
 Cherish yours if you have one!

 When regulations preventing installation of permanent pilot light boilers came along, Potterton launched the “Kingfisher MF” in response for the same market.
 Still a floor standing boiler but now totally different inside, with electronic ignition and fan-powered flue, and a printed circuit board to control everything and provide flame monitoring.
 FAR less reliable and a major step backwards in my personal opinion, but there we are, the politicians insist we now use these marginally-more-fuel-efficient-but-hugely-more-complex boilers now.
 This suits me fine as mending them has turned into a career for me!